BracketSpace/rsync-commit-tag/README.md

-# copy_commit_push_tag
+# Rsync / Commit / Tag
-This GitHub Action copies a file from the current repository to a location in another repository
+This GitHub Action copies a file from the current repository to another repository using rsync, commits the change and tags it.

 # Example Workflow
     name: Push File